Writer Profile

 Faculty of Economics Professor

-This is the reason I proposed "Basic Services (BS)" in my book, "A Theory of Tax Increases for Happiness."
-I define BS as the services that everyone needs or may need—medical care, nursing care, education, and welfare for the disabled—and provide them to everyone without income limits.
+This is why I proposed "Basic Services (BS)" in my book, "A Theory of Tax Increases for Happiness."
+I define BS as services that everyone needs or may need—medical care, nursing care, education, and welfare for the disabled—and provide them to everyone without income limits.
 In other words, it is a proposal to make kindergartens, nurseries, universities, medical care, nursing care, and welfare for the disabled all free of charge.

 This is not just a random idea.
 In early modern communities, all members worked together to provide various "services" such as policing, firefighting, primary education, and nursing care.
-The basic philosophy of BS is to realize this principle of "collective fulfillment of collective needs" at the national level.
+The basic philosophy of BS is to realize this principle of "collective satisfaction of collective needs" at the national level.

 So what is the difference?
 It is "feasibility."
 Let's recall last year's Special Fixed-Sum Cash Benefit.
 The flat 100,000 yen payment required a budget of 13 trillion yen.
 On the other hand, making early childhood education and care free the year before last cost about 900 billion yen.
 Unlike BI, BS is only used by those who need it, so it costs much less.

 There is an argument for BI because AI will take away jobs.
-This originated from the Frey & Osborne paper, which showed the possibility that 47% of the working population in the US would be replaced by machines within 10 to 20 years.
-But this argument is outdated.
+This originated from the Frey & Osborne paper, which showed the possibility that 47% of the working population in the US could be replaced by machines within 10 to 20 years.
+However, this argument is outdated.
 Even the authors have acknowledged the limits of the discussion, and the mainstream view now is that the total volume of employment will not change because humans will take on high-level tasks that machines cannot replace.

-*Affiliations and titles are as of the time of publication.
+*Affiliations and titles are as of the time this magazine was published.